 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose pp. 163, from "American Slavery as It Is," by Theodore Weld.
-It is a list of evidences of the floggings that slaves received.
-This list might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account, "Testimony on the Authority of Rev. Wm.
+Scales, Lyndon, VT," pp. 257, from "American Slavery as It Is," by Theodore Weld.
+"A slave in our neighborhood ran away and went to a place about thirty miles distant.
+There he was found by his pursuers on horseback, and compelled by the whip to run the distance of thirty miles.
+It was an exceedingly hot day - and within a few hours after he arrived at the end of his journey the slave was dead."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.